cmacdonell/carpentry/DCvsSWC.md

 an individual choosing to attend or an organization deciding which type of workshop to host.
 Perhaps I can help.

+**What you will get from either bootcamp**

+Before we dive into differences, a brief word on the similarities.
+Both SWC and DC are needed, and either bootcamp will offer important skills that are beneficial to people with any of the "challenges" mentioned above.
+In particular, I think there are three less tangible but important benefits that come from the carpentry bootcamps regardless of the particular skills taught.

+***An understanding of computation***

+Experienced programmers and data scientists understand that any data stored on computers can be accessed and manipulated with the right tools.
+As well, there is always "more than one way to do it" with computers.
+I believe that bootcamps will always help to de-mystify the kinds of tasks we all rely on computers for - communicating, calculating and illustrating.
+Windows, Mac or Linux; Python or R; there is a common thread running through all of it.

+***Analyzing data***

+Both bootcamps are suited to learners who want to analyze data.
+Calculating any mixture of sums, products, means, medians, modes and presenting that data in text or graphically.
+Doing these tasks relies on the tools of the language (R or Python), but both can do it.
+In both bootcamps you'll learn about loading data into your own program, using variables, calling functions and outputting your results, simple or complex as they may be.

+***Learning the lingo***

+It may seem insignifcant, but some workshop attendees I've spoken with are most grateful just for knowing that after a bootcamp they will be more confident when talking with other researchers, programmers or database admins about problems they're having.
+They come away with a better grasp of the terminology and tasks and now are less concerned about sounding foolish when in discussion with the computer folk wherever they work.

+Ok, enough of "we're all in this together", let's get on to choosing between them.

 **Choosing Software Carpentry**

 ***Your experience***